TurbulentDynamics/TurbulentDynamics.github.io/index.md

   image_description: "A description of the image"
 ---

-# Machine Learning Augmenting Simulation
+Core Competencies
-* Develop bespoke solutions for high resolution and massive scale CFD applications.
+* Develop bespoke solutions for high resolution and massive scale CFD applications
-* Normally run simulations larger than a thousand cores and a million core-hours.
+* Targeting simulations larger than a thousand cores and a million core-hours
-* Design algorithms, develop software and build specialised hardware.
+* Algorithm and HPC development
+* Assembling bespoke specialised hardware